rodrigopivi/aida/readme.md

 }
 ```

-  - Generate and encode the dataset for training: `npx aida-ai aida_config.json --action dataset`.
+  - Generate and encode the dataset for training: `npx aida-nlp aida_config.json --action dataset`.
 The dataset will be available at the configured output path.

-  - Start training: `npx aida-ai aida_config.json --action train`.
+  - Start training: `npx aida-nlp aida_config.json --action train`.
 The models will be saved at the configured output path.

-  - Run `npx aida-ai aida_config.json --action test` for trying the generated testing dataset.
+  - Run `npx aida-nlp aida_config.json --action test` for trying the generated testing dataset.

 ## Local setup cloning the project